 Because gum disease is an infection, an antibiotic may also be necessary to help promote healing and kill the bacteria that has found a home in your mouth.
 Antibiotics usually take the form of mouthwash or topical treatments, and they are often used to treat the early stages of gum disease.

 Schedule an appointment at our Center City dental office in the Medical Arts Building to get a dental cleaning, a check-up, or to discuss the gum disease that you fear has already taken root.
-Gum disease will not go away on its own and, eventually, it will ruin your teeth.
+This type of oral disease will not go away on its own and, eventually, it will ruin your teeth.
 Be proactive.
 Don’t let periodontal disease take over your mouth and ruin your teeth and gums.